Azure-Samples/NVIDIA-Deepstream-Azure-IoT-Edge-on-a-NVIDIA-Jetson-Nano/README.md

 ![Jetson Nano](./JetsonNano.png "NVIDIA Jetson Nano device used to run Deepstream with IoT Edge")

-The next sections walk you step-by-step to deploy Deepstream on an IoT Edge device and update its configuration.
+The next sections walks you step-by-step to deploy Deepstream on an IoT Edge device and update its configuration.
 It explains concepts along the way.
 If all you want is to see the 8 video streams being processed in parallel, you can jump right to the final demo by directly deploying the deployment manifest in this repo.

 ## Deploy Deepstream from the Azure Marketplace

 We'll start by creating a new IoT Edge solution in VS Code, add the Deepstream module from the marketplace and deploy that to our Jetson Nano.

-Note that you could also find Deepstream module's via the [Azure Marketplace website here](http://aka.ms/iot-edge-marketplace).
-You'll use VS code here since Deepstream is a SDK and typically needs to be tweaked or connected to custom modules to deliver an end-to-end solutions at the edge.
+Note that you could also find Deepstream's module via the [Azure Marketplace website here](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/nvidia.deepstream-iot).
+You'll use VS code here since Deepstream is an SDK and typically needs to be tweaked or connected to custom modules to deliver an end-to-end solution at the edge.

 In VS Code, from your development machine: